f5devcentral/f5-rseries-training/docs/introduction.rst

 The Kubernetes Control Plane
 ----------------------------

 rSeries utilizes an opensource Kubernetes distribution called K3S.
 This is largely abstracted away from the administrator as they won’t be configuring or monitoring containers or Kubernetes components.
-In the future some Kubernetes like features will start to be exposed, but it will likely be done through the F5OS CLI, GUI, or API’s.
+In the future some Kubernetes like features may start to be exposed, but it will likely be done through the F5OS CLI, GUI, or API’s.

 A combination of Docker Compose and Kubernetes is used within the F5OS layer.
 Docker Compose is used to bring up the software stacks as they need to be fully functional early in the startup process.
 Then Kubernetes takes over and is responsible for deploying workloads to the proper CPU's.